chpladmin/chpl-temp/README.md

 - log4j2.xml (optional but recommended)
 - closeUpdateCertificationStatusApp.sh (if running the app on a schedule, this script will close it)

+Make sure that executable files are executable by running "chmod +x filename.ext" and verifying with "ls -l".

 If desired, update crontab to schedule execution for updateCertificationStatusApp.sh and schedule execution for closeUpdateCertificationStatusApp.sh at the desired times.